 Control of your Personal Information

 When you register, or otherwise give us personal information, ABE Services will not share that information with third parties without your permission, other than for the limited exceptions already listed.
-ABE Services may send out periodic e-mails informing you of technical service or security issues related to the CDMS.
+ABE Services may send out periodic e-mails informing you of technical service or security issues related to the CAS.
 You will not be able to choose to unsubscribe to these mailings, as they are considered an essential part of the service you have chosen.

 Access to your Personal Information